-How to TRICK your customers into wanting to keep using your app.
+How to TRICK your customers into wanting to keep using your SaaS.

 Well, not really TRICK as much as… well… read on.

-Someone asked me what I thought about Web App companies that don’t let you cancel your subscription with the push of a button on the site.
+Okay, so someone asked me what I thought about SaaS companies that don’t let you cancel your subscription with the push of a button on the site.